-When using the conventional oven, we recommend pre-heating for around 5 to 15 minutes before placing your dishes in.
+To get the best results from your oven, we recommend pre-heating for around 5 to 15 minutes before placing your dishes in.
 This is especially important for items which are chilled, frozen, batter based, yeast based or whisked sponges.